Zucchini vs Cucumber - Health impact and Nutrition Comparison

 Health Benefits

-Cucurbitacin I and B potentially protect the heart against cardiac hypertrophy and oxidative stress (the disturbed balance between production and accumulation of reactive oxygen species); however, one study suggests that cucurbitacin I may lead to cardiac hypertrophy and cardiac cells death (6, 7, 8, 9).
+In addition, both of these products have cucurbitacin I and B, which potentially protect the heart against cardiac hypertrophy and oxidative stress (the disturbed balance between production and accumulation of reactive oxygen species); however, one study suggests that cucurbitacin I may lead to cardiac hypertrophy and cardiac cell death (8.9.10.11).

 Diabetes

 Both cucumber and zucchini are low glycemic index foods.
 They are low in sugar but rich in dietary fiber.
-They are used in weight loss diets and have low glycemic index values, reducing the risk of developing type 2 diabetes or medication.
+They are used in weight loss diets and have low glycemic index values, reducing the risk of developing type 2 diabetes or medication (12).

 Digestive Health

-Dietary fiber increases mechanical stimulation or irritation of the colonic mucosa with increased secretion and peristalsis, which leads to increased fecal mass (21).
+- dietary fiber increases mechanical stimulation or irritation of the colonic mucosa with increased secretion and peristalsis, which leads to increased fecal mass (20)

 Cancer

-Zucchini also has a potential anticancer activity due to its direct cytotoxic effect, which is later enhanced by its antioxidant properties (30).
+Zucchini, on the other hand, shows anticancer action due to its direct cytotoxic effect, which is further increased by its antioxidant characteristics (33).

 Hydration